INTRODUCTION ¶

 The rest of the manual will discuss

-• Link Export (it is about the EXPORT option) and
+options) - Link Export (it is about the

-• Data Integration (it is about the EXTRACT option)
+option) and - Data Integration (it is about the